 You get 25 cents for each kilometre that borrowers drive.
 This covers fuel, tyre wear and servicing.
 The RACV estimates that a medium car costs approximately 12 cents/km for fuel and 8 cents/km for tyre wear and servicing.

-In addition to this cost recovery through the per-kilometre charge, your car will now be making money each hour or day that it is rented out.
+In addition to this income, your car will now be making money each hour or day that it is rented out.
 Rather than sitting in the garage, staying pristine but doing nothing, your car is now doing more of what it’s made for – and offsetting its standing costs at the same time.

 You can find a detailed description of 'wear and tear' vs 'damage' in the Car Next Door Damage Policy.